 If you are someone looking for a financial product where you can invest your savings without having to devote a lot of time and energy, mutual funds are your answer.
 Mutual funds are a passive way to invest in the capital market, which could be equity, commonly known as stocks; or debt, known as bonds.
 A mutual fund invests in a basket of securities, which could be equity, debt or a combination of both.
 When you buy a mutual fund, you are essentially buying a part of this combined basket.
 This strategy of investing is appealing to many investors, including retail investors.
-According to the Association of Mutual Funds in India, the assets under management, or the money invested in mutual funds of the Indian mutual fund industry has grown from Rs 7.22 trillion on 31st July, 2009 to Rs 24.54 trillion as on 31st July, 2019.
+According to the Association of Mutual Funds in India, the assets under management, or the money invested in mutual funds of the Indian mutual fund industry has grown from Rs 7.22 trillion on 31st July, 2009 to Rs 24.54 trillion as of 31st July, 2019.

 What are the benefits that investors are seeing there and hence investing more?
 Let us take a look at some key benefits that mutual fund investments bring to you:

 The best part about having your money invested in mutual funds is that you can move your investment in and out in a hassle-free manner.
-Liquidity of any asset is the ease with which you can convert the asset into cash to be used for any other purpose.
+The liquidity of any asset is the ease with which you can convert the asset into cash to be used for any other purpose.
 Investments in mutual funds can be redeemed seamlessly directly into your bank account in a few clicks.
 Your money can land in your account almost instantly or at best in a couple of days depending on whether you invested in a debt mutual fund or an equity one.

 When you invest a large chunk of your money in a single stock, your investment could face a major setback if the stock faces a difficult time.
 However, when you invest in a mutual fund, you are actually investing in multiple stocks.
 So even if one of the stocks in your mutual fund scheme basket witnesses trouble, it is highly unlikely that all the stocks in the basket will be affected at the same time.
 This diversification of your investments through a mutual fund is a classic example of how not keeping all eggs in the same basket can prove beneficial.